-The Enigma Uhr (clock) was an add-on device for the
+Enigma Uhr (clock) is an add-on device for an

 Enigma-I cipher machine,